Cognitive Behavioral Therapy for Hypersomnia (CBT-H)

 Skills-based, with guided discussion

-Homework and between-session practice are an important part of the group
+Homework and between-session practice are an important part of this approach

 Designed to be practical, structured, and applicable to real life